kibalabs/ui-react/README.md

 UI-React is a React component library for building powerful applications at scale.

+(Yes, we need a better name.
+If you have a suggestion, post here: https://github.com/kibalabs/ui-react/issues/12.)

 UI-React promotes strong separation between the theming and layout in your applications.
 This practice allows efficient, beautiful, consistent UIs to be built quickly by teams of all sizes.

 ## Documentation